Mary Berenson

-Mary Berenson (born Mary Whitall Smith; 1864 in Pennsylvania – 1945 in Italy) was an American art historian, now thought to have had a large hand in some of the writings of her second husband, Bernard Berenson.
+Mary Berenson (born Mary Whitall Smith; 14 February 1864, Germantown, Philadelphia – 23 March 1945, Florence) was an American art historian, now thought to have had a large hand in some of the writings of her second husband, Bernard Berenson.

-Biography
+Early life and education

-Her father was Robert Pearsall Smith, her mother Hannah Whitall Smith (born Hannah Tatum Whitall).
-She studied at the Harvard Annex in 1884–1885.
-There, Mary met the Irish barrister Benjamin "Frank" Conn Costelloe, whom she married in 1885, having converted to Catholicism.
-This marriage was the occasion for the whole family, including her brother Logan Pearsall Smith and sister Alys Pearsall Smith, to move to England in 1888.
+Berenson was born in Pennsylvania, in 1864, to Robert Pearsall Smith and Hannah Whitall Smith (born Hannah Tatum Whitall).
+She studied at Harvard Annex, now Radcliffe College, from 1884 to 1885.
+At Harvard Annex, she met the Irish barrister Benjamin "Frank" Conn Costelloe, and the two married in 1885.
+She converted to Catholicism.
+This marriage served as an occasion for her family, including her brother Logan Pearsall Smith and sister Alys Pearsall Smith, to move to England in 1888.
 However, already by 1892 the couple had separated, though Frank would not agree to divorce.

-Mary had two daughters, Ray Strachey and Karin Stephen, with Frank Costelloe.
+Mary and Costelloe had two daughters, Ray Strachey and Karin Stephen.
 Through them, she was related by marriage to the Bloomsbury Group of English artists and literary figures: Karin married Adrian Stephen, who was Virginia Woolf's brother, and Ray married Oliver Strachey, who was Lytton Strachey’s brother.